Sponsor A School Today!

 We have a network of educators and administrators (lifelong educators, too) eager to facilitate engaging PDs.
 That said, we are a small team with limited resources, and it is expensive to provide PD in many corners of the US and our world.
 This is why we ask schools to host us and contribute an additional fee beyond the base cost of the curriculum membership.
 This fun experience is a way for you to share your interest in this and get the conversation started!

-For online PD resources, we're kicking off all kinds of fun experiments through video, writing, and potentially webinars.
-Email us to learn more and/or check out this early stage version of our Teaching Unit!
+For online PD resources, we're heartstorming on and kicking off all kinds of fun experiments through video, writing, and potentially webinars.
+Email us to learn more and/or check out this early stage version of our Teaching Unit or see more on our blog.

 Why video?
 Can't videos be too passive, rather than active?